 Someone you trust can help you manage your account and money matters.
-Your family members, friends or even neighbours can help you.
+Your family members, friends or even a neighbour, local authority, charity or carer can help you.

 There may be several reasons why you need someone to help you.
 You may be living abroad or have a serious illness.

 The person you choose can manage your account in a number of ways.
 Choosing the right option will depend on your needs and circumstances.